Eastside Estate Planning

 Financial Power of Attorney

 A Financial Power of Attorney gives another person, the power to make financial decisions for you if you can’t.
 This could mean doing simple things like paying bills and withdrawing money or more involved tasks like selling real estate and managing a business.
 When you create a power of attorney, you choose what decisions your financial agent is authorized to make.
+Plus, the attorney will also provide information about estate plan cost so you can make informed decisions.

 Wills and Trusts